Foreign Investment & Joint Ventures

 Nigerian company law closely follows English company law.
 The relevant statute is the Companies and Allied Matters Acts 1990 (CAMA) which stipulates that no foreign company may carry on business in Nigeria unless it is incorporated in Nigeria.

 The Corporate Affairs Commission is the ‘companies registry’ charged with the incorporation of companies, filling of notices, resolution etc. The process of incorporation can usually be completed within two to four weeks.
 CAMA requires a minimum of two members corporate or individual to form a company.
 Each subscriber must take at least one share.
-The minimum share capital for a limited liability company is N10,000.00 (i.e approximately $100.00)
+The minimum share capital for a limited liability company is N10,000.00 (approximately $20.00)

 FOREIGN EXCHANGE REGULATION

-The Foreign Exchange Act guides the importation of capital and repatriation of dividends, profits, royalties, fees etc in foreign exchange.
+The Foreign Exchange Act guides the importation of capital and repatriation of dividends, profits, royalties, fees and more in foreign exchange.
 Foreign investors may repatriate proceeds through domiciliary accounts in approved banks.
-In order to enjoy the benefits of the Foreign Exchange Act, foreign capital must be ‘imported’ into Nigeria through authorised dealers.
+In order to enjoy the benefits of the Foreign Exchange Act, foreign capital must be ‘imported’ into Nigeria through authorized dealers.

 21 Military Street